Dr Angelica B. Ortiz de Gortari

 I’m a psychologist, researcher, prolific author and expert speaker, with over 15 years of experience examining the impact of interactive media.

-My academic milestones include a PhD in psychology from Nottingham Trent University (UK) and master’s degrees from Stockholm University (Sweden) and University of Leon (Spain) on mental health and child and youth studies.
+My academic milestones include a Marie Curie Postdoc at the University of Liège (Belgium), a PhD in psychology from Nottingham Trent University (UK) and master’s degrees from Stockholm University (Sweden) and University of Leon (Spain) on mental health and child and youth studies.

 Critical inquiry on the psychosocial implications of interactive technologies has been my professional passion since undergraduate school when I conducted one of the first studies on pathological Internet use in 2000.